New Alternatives

 ● Diagnoses a client's problems by collecting and evaluating information about the youth's history and presenting behaviors.

-● Ensure ongoing collaboration with with CWS and PO
+● Ensure ongoing collaboration with Social Worker and/or Probation Officer.

 Skills/Qualifications: